refrigerator18/Catheter_Force_Estimation/README.md

 # Catheter Force Estimation
-Relevant code for our paper, ["Mathematical modeling and vision-based force estimation in a planar catheter using deep learning"](https://huzaifazar.me/catheter_force_estimation.pdf)
+Relevant code for our paper, ["Mathematical modeling and vision-based force estimation in a planar catheter using deep learning"](https://huzaifazar.me/catheter_force_estimation.pdf).
+A sample dataset is provided.

+**The dataset used in the paper makes use of more complex curves.*

 ## Code Breakdown: